fukun07/neural-image-captioning/readme.md

 In SAVE_ROOT, now you can see a new directory named **mscoco-ss-nh512-nw512-mb64-V8843**.
 The model is trained on MSCOCO dataset with 512 LSTM hidden size, 512 word embedding size, 64 mini-batch size and 8843 vocalbulary size.

 The training will take hours to finish.
 If you cannot wait, you can skip to next step and use the pre-trained model provided by us.
-The model file [mscoco-ss-nh512-nw512-mb64-V8843.zip](https://mega.nz/#!90wkSYwB!kIuWwplSD69vGzGDKKXiLIfhEQzrYwrqf7Kboh7X2kA) should be unzipped then placed under SAVE_ROOT.
+The model directory [mscoco-ss-nh512-nw512-mb64-V8843.zip](https://mega.nz/#!90wkSYwB!kIuWwplSD69vGzGDKKXiLIfhEQzrYwrqf7Kboh7X2kA) should be unzipped then placed under SAVE_ROOT.

 #### 5. generate caption
 To generate captions using the trained model, please run under codes/ :